sopnilali/stationery-shop-server/README.md

 # tour-and-travel-server

 <h2>Stationary Shop API</h2>
-<p>I am Develop an Express application with TypeScript, integrating MongoDB with Mongoose to manage a Stationery Shop. </p>
+<p>Assalamu Alaikum!
+My Name is Md Abdul Adud.
+Project Name: Stationery Shop.
+I am Develop an Express application with TypeScript, integrating MongoDB with Mongoose to manage a Stationery Shop.</p>

 # Folder Structure
 <p>I organized the project by creating this folder structure.
 The folders here are product, order and user.
 All of them are crated in different files, so that they can be controlled and handled very easily.</p>